Water Permit

 For example, you need a water permit for:

-- the construction of a jetty
+- the construction of a pier

-- the removal of groundwater
+- groundwater extraction

 - organizing an event on the water